ash-ishh/utubeDownload/README.md

 # utubedownloader
-Download youtube videos/audios by drag-n-droping links into terminal from browser.
+Shell scipt to download youtube videos/audios by drag-n-droping links into terminal from browser.

 modules required :
 youtube-dl

+usage:
+youtube-link (a)

+#if 'a' is provided along link audio will be downloaded otherwise video.